Exploring Surgery for: Shoulder

 After surgery, your care team will monitor and treat your pain in consultation with pain management physicians.
 Except for shoulder replacement surgery, which requires a one or two-night stay, your shoulder surgery is not likely to require an overnight stay at NEBH.

 Whether you're with us for a few hours or a few days, we'll make your stay as pleasant as possible.
 We're proud to say that NEBH has consistently ranked as a top performer in patient satisfaction.
-In fact, we've received the Press Ganey Summit Award (one of the healthcare industry's most coveted symbols of achievement in patient satisfaction) each year since 2007.
+In fact, we've received the summit award to Guardian of Excellence Award (one of the healthcare industry's most coveted symbols of achievement in patient satisfaction) each year since 2007.